British West Indies Regiment

-The British West Indies Regiment was a unit of the British Army during the First World War, formed from volunteers from British colonies in the West Indies.
+The British West Indies Regiment (1915 - 1921) (BWIR) was a unit of the British Army during the First World War, formed of volunteers from British colonies in the West Indies.
+The regiment was fifteen thousand strong, with two hundred and sixty two men losing their lives overseas, mostly to disease.

+History

 Formation

 In 1915 the British Army formed a second West Indies regiment from Caribbean volunteers who had made their way to Britain.
 Initially, these volunteers were drafted into a variety of units within the army, but in 1915 it was decided to group them together into a single regiment, named the British West Indies Regiment.
 The similarity of titles has sometimes led to confusion between this war-time unit and the long established West India Regiment.
 Both were recruited from black Caribbean volunteers and a number of officers from the WIR were transferred to the BWIR.

 The 1st Battalion was formed in September 1915 at Seaford, Sussex, England.
 It was made up of men from: